-Most people think that they are good at doing many things at once, even though some may argue that this may be feasible for some more than for others, the reality is that even if this was true, physically we cannot focus our gaze on two things that are at different distances at once.
+Most people think they are good at doing many things at once.
+Some argue this is easier for certain people than for others.
+Yet even if that were true, one fact remains.
+Texting while driving forces a choice your eyes cannot make.
+We physically cannot focus our gaze on two things at different distances at once.

-On the other hand, we have to consider the reaction times involved in changing from one action to another, this is explained by Mark Green PhD, who is one of the leading forensic consultants of experimental psychology focused on perception, attention, time and the human factor.
+We also have to consider the reaction times involved in changing from one action to another.
+This is explained by Mark Green PhD.
+He is one of the leading forensic consultants of experimental psychology.
+His work focuses on perception, attention, time and the human factor.

 There are several components that are involved in a person's reaction time: